 Octon Crematorium has now returned to its usual capacity.

 There are still options for services to take place elsewhere for numbers up to 30, both for religious and non-religious services, please contact us to discuss this.

-Most florists are now open again, although some may be telephone/online orders only.
+Most shops have now re-opened, you can also place online and telephone orders.
 We are able to accept orders as we normally would, and will fulfil them through our usual florists.